 Step 3.
 Gain experience

 This step shouldn’t be overlooked.
-Though you can choose to apply as a psychiatric nurse right away, you should first gain experience as a general nurse.
+Though you can choose to apply as a psychiatric nurse right away, consider other areas of nursing you’d like to experience first.
+But if your heart is in mental health, go for it.

 Step 4.
 Obtain your certification in psychiatric nursing